-- 1. With regard to professional operator exposure, labelling should indicate the level of personal protective equipment including respiratory protective equipment that must be worn during handling, application and removal of products containing copper flakes (coated with aliphatic acid). - 2.
+- With regard to professional operator exposure, labelling should indicate the level of personal protective equipment including respiratory protective equipment that must be worn during handling, application and removal of products containing coated copper flake. - 2.
 Safe uses to the aquatic environment have been identified for scenarios representative of shipping lanes, harbours and the wider environment of marinas (i.e. areas adjacent to marinas).
 A risk has been identified within marinas.
-These areas may need additional consideration at national level and the available best practices shall be applied to mitigate these risks. - 3.
-With regard to the environment, the need to address any specific national conditions and protection goals and/or undertake regional assessments should be considered at product authorisation stage, as environmental risk assessments in this evaluation have been based on generic EU scenarios. - 4.
+These areas may need additional consideration at national level and the available best practices shall be applied to mitigate these risks. - With regard to the environment, the need to address any specific national conditions and protection goals and/or undertake regional assessments should be considered at product authorisation stage, as environmental risk assessments in this evaluation have been based on generic EU scenarios. - 4.
+Risk for non-professional users is identified, this is however due to missing information on thiocyanate and it is expected that safe use may be demonstrated at product authorisation stage if appropriate additional data are provided.
+In consequence new risk assessment taking into account these additional data should be performed at product authorisation stage. - 5.
 Because of deficiencies in the dermal absorption studies, new studies would be needed at product authorisation.
 However, for approval of the active substance, it would not be reasonable to require new dermal absorption studies before harmonised guidance for PT 21 dermal absorption studies is developed.
 It was agreed to set a provisional absorption value for each copper compound based on the products tested, and these values would only apply for active substance approval.